bencompton/io-source/README.md

 In addition, the same mock data and mock services can be leveraged in integration tests.
 Since your mock services and mock storage are defined with pure JavaScript against in-memory objects, there's no I/O, so your integration tests can test your app much like a real user would with blazing fast performance.

+[This tutorial](https://github.com/bencompton/frontend-first-development-tutorial) on leveraging I/O Source with React and Redux might be an interesting read.
+It's admittedly opinionated and biased towards this author's other OSS libraries, though the concepts it covers are generally applicable.

  ## How It Works

 Let's quickly see it in action with a web API.
 First, let's define a function to fetch something: